 description:

-"Called with previously exported external state when restoring a thread snapshot",
+"Called with previously exported external state when restoring a thread snapshot.",

 },